All Images: Jenny Siegwart

 Let's talk about this house!
 Can you tell us a bit about it?
 What sort of style or aesthetic were you going for?

 The main vibe for the home was a Moroccan Riad.
-I know looking at the exterior people are like, "what?".
+I know looking at the exterior people are like, "what?"
 The structure I designed to be more of a Scandinavian farmhouse and I kept the landscaping in the front very desert-like vibes.
 Through the doors, I wanted it to be a vibrant tropical oasis.
 If you have ever been to Morocco, Marrakech in particular, this is the exact vibe you have when entering a riad.
-The tile, the colors, the feeling is so refreshing.
+The tile, the colors, and the feeling are so refreshing.
 I wanted people to feel that they were transported to another place.
 A place they didn't want to leave.
 I used pops of color but also blended in muted tones.
-The backyard was transformed into a lush tropical oasis where an above-ground pool is the focal point.
+The backyard was transformed into a lush tropical oasis where an above-ground pool is a focal point.

 Tile Shown: 4x4 in Koi